 I’m sorry Dan didn’t live a long and rich life, obviously because he deserved to, but also because my memories of him are dominated by teenage conflicts.
 As we got older, we reached a partial détente.
 In my sophomore year at Humboldt State, Dan and a friend drove up and crashed on my apartment floor.
 Three years later I was living in San Francisco and he visited two or three times.
 He was friendlier on those occasions, and we didn’t revert to competing and grandstanding.
 He didn’t say it, but I think he wanted to open a new chapter in our relationship.
 In retrospect, I wish I’d understood the olive branch he was holding out to me.
 I still stockpiled the slights and stings of the past, still identified as the wronged person.
 Unhealthy as it was, I nurtured my grudge because of its familiarity.
 Like a stalwart companion who doesn’t judge, it held me close.

 In death, Dan became for my parents the wayward, high-spirited son who redeemed himself with a career in aviation.
 In the narrative they embraced, his scrambled life acquired purpose, pride, legitimacy.
 Instead of recalling the chaos of his teen years and early twenties, Dad extolled Dan’s later achievements.
-Or he’d get a sentimental twinkle and say to my Mom, “Remember when Danny was 3 or 4.
+Or he’d get a sentimental twinkle in his eye and say to Mom, “Remember when Danny was 3 or 4?
 You made him pancakes for breakfast and he said, ‘You’re a good cooker, Mommy!’ ”